MostAwesomeDude/construct/docs/tunneling.rst

     except SizeofError:
         macro = Restreamed(subcon, bytes2bits, 1, bits2bytes, 8, lambda n: n//8)

 Restreamed is similar to Transformed, but the main difference is that Transformed requires fixed-sized subcon because it reads all bytes in advance, processes them, and then feeds them to the subcon.
 Restreamed on the other hand, reads few bytes at a time, the minimum amount on each stream read.
-Since both are used mostly internally, there is no tutorial how to use it.
+Since both are used mostly internally, there is no tutorial how to use it, other than this short code above.

 Compression and checksuming